muratk3n/thirdwave/en/tweets/2019/week29.md

 War in the Middle East.
 Russia / US rel becomes worse bcz of it

-Cons likely lose in the general, new Labor PM, tho may not be Corbyn
+Cons likely lose in the general, new Labor PM, so not Corbyn

 Merkel leaves